rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 }
 ```

 Now rebuild, upload `iu.exe` to the target system, and `installutil /u iu.exe` to trigger `Uninstall()`, and we get no alerts from Cortex.
-It seems we can write our shellcode to the RX region inside notepad.exe.
+It seems we can write our shellcode to the code cave inside notepad.exe.
 As a reminder, writing directly to memory already marked as executable saves us from having to allocate RX memory ourselves with `VirtualAllocEx()`, which is risky.

 Note: We're storing the shellcode in a file on disk, which is not ideal.
 The reason I did this is because it saves having to rebuild and re-upload `iu.exe` if the shellcode embedded inside it changes.
 And since Cortex wasn't detecting the shellcode file on disk, it's not a big deal (it's just MessageBox shellcode at this point).